 Since then, many studies investigating the effects of LLLT on patients with pattern baldness (androgenic alopecia) have found a positive therapeutic effect, but most of those studies have not been properly controlled so as to rule out other, alternative, explanations for any observed hair growth.

-However, a recent study published in the journal of Lasers in Surgery and Medicine tested both the safety and effectiveness of a LLLT device in a randomized, blinded, controlled study and found that low-level laser light in the 655nm range significantly promoted hair growth in male patients with androgenic alopecia.
+However, a recent study ((Lanzafame R, Blanche R, Bodian A, Chiacchierini R, Fernandez-Obregon A, Kazmirek E. The growth of human scalp hair mediated by visible red light laser and LED sources in males.
+Lasers in Surgery and Medicine 2013; Vol. 45, Issue 8: 487-95.)) published in the journal of Lasers in Surgery and Medicine tested both the safety and effectiveness of a LLLT device in a randomized, blinded, controlled study and found that low-level laser light in the 655nm range significantly promoted hair growth in male patients with androgenic alopecia.

 Specifically, 20 male subjects with pattern baldness were treated with low-level laser light for 25 minutes per day every other day for 16 weeks.
 After 16 weeks, a 35% increase in hair growth was observed in these subjects compared to an untreated group of males with pattern balding.